Updated: Nov 28, 2022

 If you tested positive for a.08 percent BAC, the DMV would revoke your license for four months.
 However, after serving a 30-day hard suspension, you will be eligible for a restricted license.
 Restricted licenses enable you to drive to and from work and a DUI educational program (or for work).

-An educational DUI program must be completed, fines must be paid, evidence of insurance must be provided, and other conditions must be met in order for a license to be restored or limited.
+An educational DUI program must be completed, fines must be paid, evidence of insurance must be provided, and other conditions must be met for a license to be restored or limited.

 What Is The Difference Between DUI Checkpoints And Roadblocks?